-Most DC account-owning individuals agreed that employer-sponsored retirement accounts helped them "think about the long term, not just my current needs" (90 percent), and that "payroll deduction makes it easier for me to save" (91 percent).
+Most DC account owners agreed that employer-sponsored retirement accounts helped them "think about the long term, not just my current needs" (88 percent) and that "payroll deduction makes it easier for me to save" (87 percent).
 Saving in employer-sponsored retirement plans has certain tax advantages.
 Typically, neither the initial contribution nor investment returns are included in taxable income.
 Instead, taxes are deferred until the individual withdraws money from the account.
-Overall, 85 percent of individuals with DC plan accounts agreed that the "tax treatment of my retirement plan is a big incentive to contribute."
-In addition, 85 percent of DC account-owning individuals agreed that their plans offer "a good lineup of investment options."
-Seventy-nine percent agreed that "knowing that I'm saving from every paycheck makes me less worried about the short-term performance of my investments."
+Overall, 82 percent of individuals with DC plan accounts agreed that the "tax treatment of my retirement plan is a big incentive to contribute."
+In addition, 84 percent agreed that their plans offer "a good lineup of investment options," while 80 percent agreed that "knowing that I'm saving from every paycheck makes me less worried about the short-term performance of my investments."

-Views of Individuals Who Own DC Plan Accounts
+Individuals Who Own DC Plan Accounts Have Favorable Views on Plan Features

-Percentage of DC-owning individuals agreeing with each statement, fall 2022
+Percentage of DC-owning individuals agreeing with each statement, fall 2023